illinoistech-itm/jhajek/itmo-340-540/syllabus/class-540/syllabus.md

 **Course Student Outcomes:** Students completing this course will be able to:

-* Outline the basics components of a computer network using both the TCP/IP protocol suite and the OSI model.
+* Outline and explain the basics components of a computer network using both the TCP/IP protocol suite and the OSI model.
-* Identify the various types of network systems, including local area networks, metropolitan area networks, wide area networks, and voice/data delivery networks.
+* Identify and design the various types of network systems, including local area networks, metropolitan area networks, wide area networks, and voice/data delivery networks.
 * Enumerate the various transmission media commonly used in carrier systems, i.e. twisted pair, coaxial cable, fiber optic cable, terrestrial microwave, satellite, as well as other wireless technologies.
-* Recognize the basics of data communications, including data, signals, conversions between data and signals, encoding techniques, multiplexing, and modulation.
+* Recognize the ideas data communications, including data, signals, conversions between data and signals, encoding techniques, multiplexing, and modulation.
-* Identify the various types of error detection and error corrections schemes.
+* Identify and define the various types of error detection and error corrections schemes.
-* Identify the basics of T-carrier systems, frame relay, asynchronous transfer mode, DSL, and cable modems, and be able to compare and contrast their characteristics.
+* Identify and define the basics of T-carrier systems, frame relay, asynchronous transfer mode, DSL, and cable modems, and be able to compare and contrast their characteristics.
-* Describe the basic operating procedures of the Internet and how it relates to data and voice communications.
+* Describe the operating procedures of the Internet and how it relates to data and voice communications.
 * Enumerate the differences between the wireless telephone systems D-AMPS, TDMA, CDMA, GSM, and others.
-* Document the characteristics of local area networks, including hub and switch technologies.
+* Document and analysis the characteristics of local area networks, including hub and switch technologies.
-* Complete a case study in which, given a minimum set of requirements, you will recommend wide area network solutions.
-* Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions (ABET Computing Criterion 3.1)
-* Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline (ABET Computing Criterion 3.2)
-* Identify and analyze user needs and take them into account in the selection, creation, evaluation, and administration of computer-based systems (ABET IT Criterion 3.6)

 **Topics to Be Covered**: